Aviation in Indonesia

 Aviation in Indonesia serves as a critical means of connecting the thousands of islands throughout the archipelago.
 Indonesia is the largest archipelagic country in the world, extending 5120 km from east to west and 1760 km from north to south, comprising 13,466 islands, with 922 of those permanently inhabited.
 With an estimated population of over 255 million people — making it the world's fourth-most-populous country — and also due to the growth of the middle-class, the boom of low-cost carriers in the recent decade, and overall economic growth, many domestic travellers shifted from land and sea transport to faster and more comfortable air travel.
 Indonesia is widely regarded as an emerging market for air travel in the region.
 Between 2009 and 2014, the number of Indonesian air passengers increased from 27,421,235 to 94,504,086, an increase of over threefold.

 However, safety issues continue to be a persistent problem in Indonesian aviation.
 Several accidents have given Indonesia's air transport system the reputation of the least safe in the world.
 Indonesian aviation faces numerous challenges, including poorly maintained, outdated, and often overwhelmed infrastructure, the factor of human error, bad weather, haze problems caused by plantation fires, and volcanic ash spewed by numerous area volcanoes that disrupts air transportation.

 As of 2017, Indonesia has 61 scheduled and unscheduled commercial airlines.
 The country is ranked as having the second-fastest growing aviation industry in the world after China in terms of aircraft order and business value.
 Garuda Indonesia is the flag carrier of Indonesia.

-In addition to the airline, Indonesia has Aircraft maintenance, repair, and overhaul (MRO) facility.
+In addition to the airline, Indonesia has Aircraft maintenance, repair, and overhaul (MRO) facilities.
 GMF AeroAsia has largest aircraft maintenance facility in the world for narrow bodied aircraft.
 The Indonesian Air Force has 34,930 personnel equipped with 224 aircraft, among them 110 combat aircraft.
 The Indonesian Air Force possesses and operates numerous military air bases and military airstrips across the archipelago.

 The International Air Transport Association (IATA) has predicted that Indonesia will become the world's fourth largest air travel market by 2036.
 Around 355 million passengers are predicted to fly from and within Indonesia by 2034.